 Marblemount Homestead is a beautiful place in the North Cascade mountains, and my family's homestead and sanctuary close to the wilderness.
 Our vision is to connect people with the earth, self-reliance, beauty, self-empowerment and inspiration.
-We sell our own handpainted, handspun yarn and handknit goodies, and we teach classes on cheese making, goat raising, bow making, archery, and wilderness skills.
+We sell our own handpainted, handspun yarn, handknit goodies, and traditional longbows.
+We teach classes on cheese making, goat raising, bow making, archery, and wilderness skills.

 Check us out at http://www.marblemounthomestead.com